 - Students and parents accept responsibility for safeguarding the Chromebook. - Students should never attempt to repair the Chromebook. - If the Chromebook becomes damaged or broken due to negligence, the student and parents will be held liable for the repair or replacement of the Chromebook. - If the student loses the Chromebook, or it is stolen, they are responsible for the replacement fee.
-For stolen Chromebooks, a police report must be filed. - Repair and replacement costs are located on the school website.
+For stolen Chromebooks, a police report must be filed. - Contact the school for the repair and replacement costs.